dernasherbrezon/sx127x/README.md

 And of course this library supports all standard LoRa features:

 * RX/TX
+* CAD (Channel activity detection).
+Can be used to reduce power consumption in RX mode.
 * TX with +20dbm power
 * Explicit and implicit headers
 * Granular sx127x register configuration